-A vegan food company founded by the food entrepreneur Selina Hami, aiming
+A vegan food company founded by Selina Hami, aiming to create

-to create sustainable food brands that inspire people to eat more plant based foods.
+sustainable food projects that inspire people to eat more plant based foods.

 Born in Stockholm, but with parents from Syria, Lebanon and Hungary (you do the math), I travelled a lot in my childhood years.
 I walked with my Grandmother in the busy markets of Damascus, picked peaches with my Grandmother in Hungary and I picked cherries with my Dad in the mountains of Lebanon.
 I had it pretty awesome if I may say so myself.

 I learned to appreciate diversity and respect people's differences.
 When I was little, many asked me "But where do you feel like you're from?" and my answer was always simple.
 "Earth".
 I couldn't understand how they did not see it: behind the mere shells of borders, religions, food culture and clothes was the very essence of what a child pays the most attention to: a kind heart.
 Wherever I traveled, children loved to play and parents were caring and hardworking.
 We cooked, laughed, argued, read stories and created together.

 Having travelled a lot and being fluent in Swedish, English, Hungarian, Arabic & Spanish, I decided to study International Relations at the University of Stockholm to pursue a future working with international aid projects.
 During this time, cooking also started to gain my attention as a part of growing up and feeling more independent, while still having the memories of my grandmothers garden and the food markets in Syria in mind.

 When studying, I was struck by how much more injust our world is than I previously had thought.
 I understood that greed was a fundamental driving force and that changing it had to start with changing myself.
 I realized that much of the suffering worldwide was caused by our daily choices of consumption.
 Thinking about what we consume and why, I came to the following conclusion: